laur1s/laur1s.github.io/content/posts/cloudfront-functions copy.md

 }
 ```

-It simply modifies the cloudfront response and adds the CSP header to the response.

- After clicking save, let\'s click on the Test tab.
+ After clicking save, let\'s click Test.

  Since this function modifies requests after they reach origin let\'s select Viewer response as event type.
 After clicking test we can see that content-security-policy header is successfully added as a response header.
-{{< figure src="/images/cf2.png" title="Cloudfront Function Test" height="500px">}}
+{{< figure src="/images/cf3.png" title="Cloudfront Functions Test" height="500px">}}

 Let\'s click publish to publish a new version of your function.

-Finally, click Associate, select your distribution Viewer Response as an event type and click add association.
+Finally, click associate, select your distribution Viewer Response as an event type and click add association.
-{{< figure src="/images/cf3.png" title="Cloudfront Function Association" >}}

 After using curl on your cloudfront distribution you should receive this:
 ```sh
 curl -i d33vf9zl6um5ej.cloudfront.net
 HTTP/1.1 200 OK